 Yes, that’s it.
-It could not have been more simpler than this.
+It could not have been simpler than this.

 Here is the output when this script is executed from the PyCharm IDE.

-It’s the most simple program we will ever write.
-Let’s execute it from python command line interpreter too.
+It’s the simplest program we will ever write.
+Let’s execute it from the python command line interpreter too.

 $ cat hello_world.py print("Hello World") $ python3.7 hello_world.py Hello World $

-Python comes with interpreter, which is a shell like interface to run python scripts.
-Let’s see how to print “Hello World” message to console from python interpreter.
+Python comes with an interpreter, which is a shell-like interface to run python scripts.
+Let’s see how to print the “Hello World” message on the console from the python interpreter.

 $ python3.7 Python 3.7.3 (v3.7.3:ef4ec6ed12, Mar 25 2019, 16:52:21) [Clang 6.0 (clang-600.0.57)] on darwin Type "help", "copyright", "credits" or "license" for more information. >>> print("Hello World") Hello World >>>